elucidator8918/QFML-QF-2024/src/README.md

 ## Datasets Multimodal

+For multimodal experiment of DNA+MRI, just proceed to download the above 2 datasets.

-For multimodal experiment, you will need to use the RAVDESS dataset.
+For multimodal experiment of RAVDESS/MMF, you will need to use the RAVDESS dataset.
 Follow these steps to download and prepare the dataset or just use the pickle I have created ready to be used:

 0. **Directly Use the Preprocessed Pickle File**
    - You can use the preprocessed RAVDESS data pickle file that has already been created for convenience